Latin America

 Buenos Aires is the capital of Argentina and one of the 20 largest cities of the world.
 Its streets are still filled with a crumbling grandeur of early 20th century, the era most Lithuanians immigrated to Argentina.

 Among those old buildings stand two Lithuanian centers, a Lithuanian church and small museum, five streets named after Lithuania.
-As everything had been created ~70 years ago, it also has a grand history.
+As everything had been created in 1930s-1970s, it also has a grand history.

 Some 30 000 Lithuanians have immigrated to Argentina during a very short period in the middle of the interwar period (1925-1930).
 At that time, Argentina was possibly the second-richest country of the Americas (after the USA) and, unlike the USA at the time, it did not limit immigration.